sheffield-bioinformatics-core/nf-core-user-docs/user_guide/install_miniconda.md

 # Install Miniconda as a Personal Software Module on ShARC

+This guide describes how to install miniconda as a personal software module on ShARC.

+Installing Nextflow and nf-core within a Conda environment using a personal miniconda module is currently the easiest way of making this software avaialble for general use.
+We are currently working to have Nextflow and nf-core made avaialble as software module on ShARC.

+The steps required to install miniconda are described below:

-Connect to ShARC via SSH and login to a worker node via an interactive session.
+Connect to ShARC via SSH and login to a worker node via an interactive session:

 ```shell
 # login